com-lihaoyi/scalatags/Readme.md

 </html>
 ```

-The following examples will simply show the initial Scalatag fragment and the final prettyprinted HTML, skipping the intermediate steps.
+The following examples will simply show the initial Scalatag fragment and the final pretty-printed HTML, skipping the intermediate steps.

 Attributes
 ----------